GuoLabUCSD/SINE/README.md

 ## 3. Prep and Run NetMHCPan to get peptide binding to MHC class I.
 -It is recommended to run this in parallel on a cluster for all samples in the experiment before proceeding to step 4.

--See ./examples for an example as to how the allele table should be formatted.
+-See ./examples to see how the allele table should be formatted.

 	./get_netmhcpan.sh -i isoforms_output_directory -a mhc_allele_table.txt -f output_directory_fastas -m output_directory_mapping_files -o output_directory_netmhcpan_results -s Sample_Name -p ../Neoantigen_Pipeline